Hcappers/GNSS/Lofton.md

 Began updating the poster for the v2 submission using the comments given in the v1 submission.

 Also worked on the SRS v2.
 Added diagrams to sections 7 and 2.
 Updated some information in section 2.4 and 2.5.

+## Sprint 6

+### 11/26/2024

+Created the backlog items for sprint 6 and started our sprint.

+Completed the poster v2 using the comments given.
+Things I worked on:
+- Adding the customer name
+- Fixed styling for the text
+- Updated diagrams

+Continued work on the SRS v2 submission.